Standard Deviation Calculator

 There are two formulas you should use, depending on whether you are calculating the standard deviation based on a sample from a population or based on the whole population.

-The formula if the data represents the whole population of interest:
+The formula if the set of data represents the whole population of interest:

-In the formula above, x is a data point, x (read "x bar") is the arithmetic mean, and n is the number of elements in the data set (count).
+In the population standard deviation formula above, x is a data point, x (read "x bar") is the arithmetic mean, and n is the number of elements in the data set (count).
 The summation is for the standard i=1 to i=n sum.
+As noted, the standard deviation is in both cases equal to the square root of the variance.
 Our standard deviation calculator supports both formulas with the flip of a switch.